dwhiffing/fury/content/aar/nf/nf4_i78/body.md

 the next moment the enemy torpedo impacted and the submarine sank.
 The four torpedoes could reach and sink the destroyer (a Kashin I).
 So the Jacksonville destroyed a frigate, a cruiser, an aircraft carrier and a destroyer.
-That was truly amazing\!
+That was truly amazing!
 I checked the saved game with the editor and it was obvious that I had some really extreme luck with that submarine.